Hawxy/cdk-twingate/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.SubnetSelection
-- *Default:* PRIVATE subnets of the supplied VPC
+- *Default:* PUBLIC subnets of the supplied VPC

 Select the subnets to run the EC2 in.

-PRIVATE subnets are used by default for security purposes.
+PUBLIC subnets are used by default to support P2P connections.

 ---